 Only feed your dog the jicama meat.
 Cooked or raw – either is fine.
 Raw will be a bit chewy, which dogs don’t seem to mind very much.
 Cooking will make even it out a bit in terms of chewiness and taste.

-You’ll want to start small to make sure your dog handles it OK.
+You’ll want to start small to ensure your dog handles it OK.
 A dog’s reaction to new foods can be messy if you know what I mean, so take it slow.
-Jicama is high in fiber also so it can move along pretty quickly.
-If your dog tolerates it well, you can up the amount a bit.
-I caution against too much as dog food is still the best dog food.
+Jicama is high in fiber also so that it can move along pretty quickly.
+If your dog tolerates it well, you can increase the amount.
+I caution against too much as dog food is still best.
 But as a small addition to the regular meal, there’s nothing wrong with it.

 Health benefits of jicama for dogs and humans

 For humans, the vitamin C content, many nutrients, and fiber mean that jicama is a great food for humans to eat.
 Same as for the dogs – nothing in that list is bad for dogs.